 Chinese consumers cheer Apple's iPhone 15, others prefer Huawei

+BEIJING — Apple's iPhone 15 drew mixed reactions in its third largest market of China on Wednesday (Sept 13), with many online users liking its faster chip and improved gaming capabilities while others preferred Huawei's new smartphone.

-China remains key for the U.S. tech giant, which unveiled its new iPhone lineup on Tuesday.
-The company occupies a leading position in China's premium smartphone market, in part due to the decimation of Huawei Technologies' smartphone business by U.S. export controls, but has also come under scrutiny in the run-up to the iPhone 15's launch.
+China remains key for the United States tech giant, which unveiled its new iPhone lineup on Tuesday.
+The company occupies a leading position in China's premium smartphone market, in part due to the decimation of Huawei Technologies' smartphone business by US export controls, but has also come under scrutiny in the run-up to the iPhone 15's launch.

 Shares in Apple and its suppliers were battered last week after reports that Chinese government agencies and state firms were banning staff from using the phone and Huawei launched a new smartphone with an advanced chip, seen as an effort by the Chinese firm for a comeback.